Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-06/10-html5/06-page.md

 <div class="divider-heading"></div>

-With HTML5, a couple new elements were introduced to further assist with images.
-These are “figure” (`<figure>`) and “figure caption” (`<figcaption>`).
+HTML5 also introduced the “figure” (`<figure>`) and “figure caption” (`<figcaption>`) elements further assist with images.
 These can be used together to easily group figures or images with associated captions.

-The **figure element** is used as a container to group together one or more images with a caption.
-Within the figure element, you would place your image and/or related elements, as well as your caption elements.
+The **figure element** is the container which groups together one or more images with a caption.
+Within the figure element, one places an image and/or related elements, as well as your caption elements.

 <div class="codepen-embed">